Pictured above: The photograph of Isaac Cline mentioned in the introduction, the one with the “secret”. Photo is in the

-In “A Letter from Moore”, Willis Moore (chief of the U.S. Weather Bureau) defends his agency’s decisions and Isaac’s actions on the day of the storm.
+In “A Letter from Moore”, Willis Moore (chief of the U.S. Weather Bureau) defends the Weather Bureau’s decisions and Isaac’s actions on the day of the storm.
 He hides the truth and in some cases lies about the situation.
 He states that Isaac stayed at the Weather Bureau office, rather than returning home.
 Cline is more affected by Moore’s lie about sending warnings to Galveston.
 He contradicts Moore by stating that Galveston did not receive the warning that he assume must have been sent (it was not).
 Moore continues his national campaign to clear the Weather Bureau of any wrongdoing or mistakes.
 Meanwhile, in Cuba, Father Gangiote and the Belen Observatory find it offensive and sadly ironic that their warnings were not heeded.
 The U.S. War Department lifts the ban on Cuban weather telegrams six days after the storm hit Galveston.
 Moore is furious, and demands that the department move the bureau offices out of Cuba.

 In “The Ring”, Isaac Cline seeks closure by finding the body of his wife, Cora.
 The city begins to rebuild.
 While salvaging wood for buildings, they find the body of a woman, unrecognizable after 21 days.
 On her hand is a wedding ring and diamond engagement ring.
 Isaac recognizes the ring as Cora’s.
 He has the body buried, but he keeps the ring and wears it on his pinkie finger for the rest of his life.
 By December 31, 1900, the city has been cleaned up and started anew.
 When the clock hits midnight, the twentieth century begins…

 - “A Letter from Moore”

 - Willis Moore defends the Weather Bureau and Isaac Cline.

 - The ban on weather telegrams in Cuba is lifted.